RealClearwave/luogugu/README.md

 3.Goto step 1 and do it again.

-//Update : It seems that Luogu used another server.
+//Update 8.20: It seems that Luogu used another server.

 //So this should be refixed.

 //I'll try to fix it in late Oct.

 //Tested on CodeVS,Available.

+//Update 8.21:

+//Tested On Luogu,Still Available.

+//If We Have a lot of accounts,it may work?